- Specialty Peritoneal Mesothelioma

 Dr. Bhagwandin’s Current Work

-Through this complex approach to oncology care, I am challenged by the patients referred to us following a devastatingly new diagnosis of cancer with hopes of a cure.” — Dr. Shanel Bhagwandin
+Through this complex approach to oncology care, I am challenged by the patients referred to us following a devastatingly new diagnosis of cancer with hopes of a cure.”

 Dr. Bhagwandin’s Healing Philosophy

 Depending on the conversation with the individual patient, they may decide it’s better to start with chemotherapy or radiation to shrink the tumor or kill cells that have split off before undergoing surgery.
-Or they may choose to start with cytoreduction with HIPEC.
+Alternatively, they may choose to start with cytoreduction with HIPEC.